albin-johansson/tactile/docs/yaml-format.md

 ---

-## `tileset-ref`
+## `TilesetRef`

-The `tileset-ref` node provides information about an external tileset definition, and are always stored in the main tilemap file.
+The `TilesetRef` node provides information about an external tileset definition, and are always stored in the main tilemap file.

 |         Attribute |   Type   | Required | Description                                           |
 | ----------------: | :------: | :------: | :---------------------------------------------------- |